How the Universe Becomes Self-Aware

 4.3 Working Memory and the Conditions for Recognition

-Crucially, when attention withdraws from the thought world, working memory is also freed.
-The thought world consumes working memory capacity-the stage is occupied by its constant performance.
-When the overlay collapses, that capacity becomes available.
-And this freed capacity is precisely what allows the recursive loop to complete.
-There is now 'room' for imagination to fold back on itself deeply enough for the mirror to clear.
+When the I stops constructing, working memory is also freed.
+The thought world consumes working memory capacity - the stage is occupied by the I's constant creative performance.
+When the construction ceases, that capacity becomes available, and this is precisely what allows the recursive loop to complete.
+There is now 'room' for the I to reflect upon itself deeply enough for the mirror to clear.

-Working memory, presence, and awareness are, experientially, the same phenomenon: the 'now' deep enough to contain the recursive loop is presence is awareness.
+Working memory, presence, awareness, the I - experientially, these are the same phenomenon.
+The 'now' deep enough to contain the recursive loop is presence is the I, no longer busy, available to itself.

 4.4 Contemplative Practice and the Path to Level 3

 This explains why contemplative practices facilitate awakening.
-They train attention to withdraw from the thought world, freeing the resources necessary for self-recognition.
-Meditation doesn't add anything; it stops something.
-And in the stopping, space opens.
+They train the I to stop - to cease its habitual busyness.
+Meditation doesn't add anything; it ends something.
+And in that ending, space opens.
 Presence widens.
 Working memory becomes available.
-The conditions for the mirror to clear are met.
+The conditions for the mirror to clear are met - not through effort, but through the cessation of effort.

 4.5 The Deepening of Perception

 But the clarification of perception in presence is not merely sensory.
-Something else emerges-something the Hoffman interface analogy, for all its power, doesn't capture.
+Something else emerges - something that Hoffman's interface theory, for all its power, doesn't capture.

 It is as though, if one waits, nature reveals itself.
-Patient, present, psychologically open-particularly in close contact with the natural world-one begins to feel what is really going on.
+Patient, present, psychologically open, one begins to feel what is really going on.
 Not just see or hear it, but somehow sense the aliveness, the intelligence, the being that animates natural forms.
 A sixth sense comes online: not another sensory channel, but a mode of knowing that is participatory rather than representational.
-One gets, as it were, under the skin of the interface.
+One gets, as it were, under the skin of appearances.
+This mode of knowing is non-linguistic.
+It is not mediated by labels or concepts; the word ‘tree’ has fallen away, and what remains is direct encounter.
+Language, which served imagination so powerfully as a means of abstraction and communication, here falls silent – not because there is nothing to say, but because what is being known exceeds what language can hold.
+The interface becomes transparent to something deeper - a felt aliveness, a connection, a union with what is being perceived that the surface mode of perception entirely obscures.

 This participatory mode of perception has been explored by phenomenologists such as Merleau-Ponty, by Goethe in his 'delicate empiricism,' and more recently by Iain McGilchrist, who argues that the right hemisphere perceives the world as alive and interconnected while the left creates abstract, utilitarian representations.

 The same movement that enables self-recognition enables world-recognition.
-As presence deepens, so does perception-revealing not just clearer sensory experience, but the aliveness, the consciousness, the being that underlies all appearances.
-Because self and world are both consciousness.
-Recognising one is recognising the other.
+As presence deepens, so does perception - revealing not just clearer sensory experience, but a depth, an aliveness, a transparency that the thought world ordinarily obscures.

 5. The Loop of Self: How the Universe Becomes Self-Aware

-We propose that self-awareness develops through a 'Loop of Self'-an arc that begins with consciousness identifying with a local form, proceeds through progressive dis-identification, and culminates in the recognition that the Self is the eternal all.
+Self-awareness, this paper proposes, develops through a 'Loop of Self - an arc that begins with consciousness identifying with a local form, proceeds through progressive dis-identification, and culminates in the recognition that the Self is the eternal all.
 This is literally how the universe becomes self-aware.

 5.1 The Five Levels of Awareness